utap2/utap2/docs/rst/rna-mars-seq-results.rst

-RNA-seq and MARS-seq pipelines steps and reports
+RNA-seq, RNA-seq with UMI and MARS-seq pipelines steps and reports
 ###################################

 Analysis pipeline steps